dmail-old/mixin/docs/api.md

 createFactory introduce a special kind of talent.
 Instead of receive one argument, as a regular talent would, createFactory second argument receive raw factory arguments.
-When you need both arguments & product helpers such as `valueOf` & `lastValueOf` you can forward arguments to the next talent as shown below:
+When you need both arguments & product helpers such as `getComposite` & `getLastComposite` you can forward arguments to the next talent as shown below:

 ```javascript